 We are, of course, more than happy to handle your paperwork as well.
 But Neolytix encourages all practices to make the switch to electronic credentialing sooner rather than later.
 The benefits will become obvious immediately.

-Remember, medical credentialing is about one thing above all else: trust.
+Remember, medical credentialing service is about one thing above all else: trust.
 You must be able to trust your providers and payers.
 Your patients must be able to trust you.
 Behind all the paperwork and legal jargon are real people who depend on the service your practice provides.